 Rancho Santa Margarita has historically enjoyed a very low crime rate.
 For many years, we have had the lowest crime rate of any city in Orange County, and we are normally in the top 5 safest cities in the entire nation comparing cities with a population over 25,000.

-The crime rate statistics used in most comparisons come from the FBI in their annual report Crime in the United States, which is available on the FBI website.
+The crime rate statistics used in most comparisons come from the FBI Crime in the United States Annual Report.
 The FBI uses the Uniform Crime Reporting (UCR) Program to ensure consistency among cities when they report the information.
 The UCR Program classifies crimes as either Part 1 or Part 2.
 Part 1 crimes are the most serious and have the most impact on our quality of life, so the Part 1 crimes are typically the crimes used for comparison purposes.
 The FBI report is great in the sense that it presents comprehensive data on crime for every city in the Country.
 The downside is that it is published nearly a year late due to the challenges of compiling so much data.

 The City of Rancho Santa Margarita wants to provide our residents with timelier information on the crime rate to keep everyone informed of current trends.
 RSM Police Services will post the Part 1 crime statistics here monthly as soon as they are reported to the FBI.
 There will still be a delay, but it will only be a few weeks instead of nearly a year.